Accident management: Motor insurance claims

 In 2008 the UK insurance industry paid out £18.4 million per day in private motor car claims, and more than one in six private drivers make a motoring claim each year, according to figures from the Association of British Insurers.

 As part of an accident management service, in the situation where the case appears in court, lawyers work the case from both ends and ensure payments for the settlement or claim are handled properly.
 Lawyers may also need to appear in court if changes are requested to the settlement.
 In determining compensation for more difficult-to-judge pain and suffering, an accident management service often also provides the resources to handle this aspect.

 The ABI describes whiplash as a “major societal phenomenon”, with their research showing nearly half a million people make a whiplash claim every year, leading to nearly £2 billion a year in compensation payments.

 The Insurance Fraud Bureau's (IFB) 2006 figures estimated that the detected fraudulent claims based on ‘staged’ accidents represent 5% of whiplash claims, costing the insurance industry between £75-£110 million per year.

 Consumer choice

 Insurance companies arrange accident repairs to keep their costs down, but vehicle owners have the right to choose where they have their vehicle repaired.

 Many insurers have networks of “approved” repairers and will try to coerce motorists into using their network, but motorists are not obliged to do this.

 The Association of British Insurers, the Financial Services Authority and the Office of Fair Trading all agree the choice is the consumer's and there are very few exceptions to this rule.

+General Terms of Agreement (GTA)

+To reduce friction and litigation costs between insurance companies and accident management providers, the industry operates under a voluntary protocol known as the General Terms of Agreement (GTA).
+Established in 1999 by the Association of British Insurers (ABI), the GTA sets out agreed settlement rates, vehicle groupings, and procedural standards for credit hire claims.

+Subscribers to the GTA (which include insurers and Credit Hire Organisations) agree to resolve disputes through a structured framework rather than court litigation.
+As of 2025, the protocol is administered by the GTA Technical Committee, which oversees annual rate reviews and dispute resolution mechanisms.

+Market trends

+Since 2020, the UK accident management sector has faced significant operational challenges driven by global supply chain disruptions and inflation.

+The rising cost of energy and parts, combined with the technical complexity of repairing modern vehicles equipped with ADAS, has compressed industry margins.
+Consequently, insurers and management companies have reported a sharp increase in the ratio of vehicles declared a total loss (write-off) rather than being repaired.

+Industry data from 2025 indicated that while average repair costs had risen by approximately 25% over the preceding six years, the volume of write-offs had outpaced this growth, creating a "payout gap" where settlement figures often lag behind real-world vehicle replacement costs.